All Episodes

 You have people that come out of the critical space in academia and go into the critical space in the workplace.

-And this is again a percent, no more, but it's a sizable chunk of the employment market.
+And this is, again, a percent, no more, but it's a sizable chunk of the employment market.

 And so these ideas begin to diffuse.

-I mean, I think that most people that are certainly a male in secondary education or higher education, are going to get a critical training or two.
+I mean, I think that most people that are certainly a male in secondary education or higher education are going to get a critical training or two.

-What'd you guys have to do?
+What do you guys have to do?

-And I was the president of student student government in college, and I um they had we had to do like the summer leadership training that was a week long uh before the semester started.
+And we had to do like the summer leadership training that was a week long before the semester started.

-Uh anybody that was in town that was involved in student government for the next term.
+Anybody that was in town that was involved in student government for the next term.

 And I just didn't feel comfortable with that.